StephaneGarnier/WakandaIonicCreatorExtension/README.md

 - Extract it
 - Copy the folder to your wakanda extension folder

-When you have done this three steps you just have to start wakanda studio and a ionic creator will appear in the toolbar
+When you have done these three steps you just have to start wakanda studio and a ionic creator will appear in the toolbar

 To use the extension: